 Orginized Play ID

-Warhorn is the website and tool we use to post play session schedule information.
-It's free to use and fairly easy to navigate.
-Again, if you don't already have an account, you'll need to create one of those first.
+Warhorn is the website we use to post play session schedules.
+It’s free to use and relatively easy to navigate.
+If you don’t already have an account, you’ll need to create one first.

 Warhorn Login / Sign Up, https://warhorn.net/